 It’s important to pay close attention to your dog’s physical and behavioral changes as they age.
 Remember to bring any noticeable changes to your veterinarian’s attention, so they can perform the proper tests for diagnosis.

-Diagnosing hypothyroidism in dogs
+Diagnosing Hypothyroidism in Dogs

 If your dog has clinical signs that may be consistent with hypothyroidism, your veterinarian may recommend the following testing: